williamcfrancis/Neural-Net-From-Scratch-for-Digit-Recognition/README.md

 # Neural Network From Scratch for Digit Recognition
-This shows my implementation of a Neural Network from scratch written majorly using the numpy library.
-The backward propagation is written by taking the derivative, instead of calling a backward function of pytorch, keras, tensorflow or similar libraries.
-The softmax cross entropy loss is also designed with its forward and backward propagation functions.
-The neural network is trained on MNIST dataset and its accuracy for digit recognition is calculated.
+In this project, I implemented a Neural Network from scratch using the numpy library to recognize digits from the MNIST dataset.
+The backward propagation was implemented by taking the derivative, rather than using a pre-defined backward function from a library such as Pytorch, Keras, or TensorFlow.
+I also designed the forward and backward propagation functions for the softmax cross entropy loss.

+To evaluate the performance of the Neural Network, I trained it on the MNIST dataset and obtained the following results:

 ![train](training.PNG)